ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/measles.rst

 contact with infected nasal or throat secretions.
 The virus remains active and contagious in the air or on infected surfaces for up to 2 hours.
-It can be transmitted by an infected person from 4 days prior to the onset of the rash to 4 days after the rash erupts [WHO]_.
+It can be transmitted by an infected person from 4 days prior to the onset of the rash to 4 days after the rash erupts [WHO]_, [CDC]_, [Wikipedia]_.

 Before the introduction of a measles vaccine in 1963 and widespread vaccination, major epidemics occurred approximately every 2–3 years, and measles caused an estimated 2.6 million deaths each year.
-Despite the availibility of an effective vaccine, approximately  110 000 people died from measles in 2017, mostly children under the age of 5 years.
+Despite the availibility of a vaccine, approximately  110 000 people died from measles in 2017, mostly children under the age of 5 years.
-Accelerated immunization activities have had a major impact on reducing measles deaths.
-During 2000–2017, measles vaccination prevented an estimated  21.1 million deaths.
-Global measles deaths have decreased by  80% from an estimated  545 000 in 2000 to  110 000 in 2017 [WHO]_.
+However, due to accelerated immunization activities, global measles deaths have decreased 80% during the period 2000–2017, from an estimated 545 000 to  110 000, and measles vaccination prevented an estimated  21.1 million deaths during 2000–2017 [WHO]_.

 The `ICD 10`_ codes for measles are B05-B05.9, Z24.4,
 and ICD 9 codes are 055-055.9, 484.0, V04.2, V73.2